 In addition to your chosen subjects, your Study Programme will also include a daily mentor period, independent study periods and a period of enrichment every week as part of your timetable.
-You will also complete a week of work experience in Year 12.

 Students who do not gain a grade 4+ in English Language or Mathematics will be required to retake these subjects.